Enhanced Weathering

 Tzara Bierowiec

-As Scientific Operations Manager at UNDO, Tzara excels in bringing innovative projects to life, and navigating the challenges of an emerging industry.
+As Global Measurement Manager at UNDO, Tzara excels in bringing innovative projects to life, and navigating the challenges of an emerging industry.
 She plays a critical role in ensuring project efficiency.
 Currently, she's growing her expertise with a Business Sustainability Management course at the Cambridge Institute for Sustainability Leadership.

 Utku Solpuker